rymilton/CLAS_RICH_ML/README.md

 # CLAS_RICH_ML

 Machine-learning-based particle identification (PID) workflow for the CLAS12 RICH detector at Jefferson Lab.
+Contact rmilt003@ucr.edu for questions.

 This repository contains the **post-simulation ML pipeline**:
 1. Convert simulated `.hipo` files to `.root`